 Rising Related Search Queries

-It was suprising to see South Korea, Belarus and India so high up on the list.
+It was suprising to see South Korea, Belarus and India so high up on the list in 2015.
 This was not what I would have guessed.
 But there were other interesting findings as well.

 - The regional interest was the highest in Japan in 2011 worldwide.